What is CRM?

-According to Wikipedia, the online encyclopaedia, “The generally accepted purpose of Customer Relationship Management (CRM) is to enable organizations to better serve their customers through the introduction of reliable processes and procedures for interacting with those customers”.
-Which is as good a definition as any.
+According to Wikipedia, “The generally accepted purpose of Customer Relationship Management (CRM) is to enable organizations to better serve their customers through the introduction of reliable processes and procedures for interacting with those customers”.
+Which is as good a CRM definition as any.

 History of CRM

 CRM systems were the must-have products at the height of the internet bubble in 2000/2001.
-There followed a few years of disillusionment as expensive systems were late and then failed to deliver the results to meet the raised expectations of the users.
-The Gartner Group, a US firm of analysts, have a Hype Cycle graph showing the traditional pattern of a slow start, followed by unjustified euphoria, down to disillusionment and back to a level of realisable sanity.
-Which is where we are today, at last.
+This was followed bya few years of disillusionment as expensive systems failed to deliver the results to meet the raised expectations of the users.
+The Gartner Group has a Hype Cycle graph showing the traditional pattern of a slow start, followed by unjustified euphoria, down to disillusionment and back to a level of realisable sanity.
+Which is where we are today!